Skip to main content

 • Parameters:

-• name: The name of the agent you want to call.
+• name: The agent name.

 await room.agents.make_call(